luxury02/blog/Glazed-RAT.md

 ![Module JAR](https://media.discordapp.net/attachments/1408120554715615292/1456704324234248366/image.png?ex=6959551f&is=6958039f&hm=1dc2ec02d33fdbac3e9fa7599564235a618f449b8b254d6f1c9e098b23cdbb73&=&format=webp&quality=lossless)

-Looking at the folder structure, we can see **/dev/jnic**, and JNIC is a popular tool for making decompilation harder by adding junk code, bloat, and relying on *natives* (DLLs).
+Looking at the folder structure, we notice /dev/jnic (https://jnic.dev/ ), which points to JNIC, a tool commonly used to complicate decompilation.
+It does this by adding unnecessary code, bloating the program, and leveraging native libraries like DLLs.
+Obfuscation, in general, is the practice of making code harder to understand.
+Tools like JNIC go a step further by using a technique called "transpilation," where Java applications rely on the Java Native Interface (JNI) to interact with native libraries, such as DLLs, making reverse engineering even more difficult.

 After examining the `Majanito` folder, we discover: